alexilyin1/alexilyin1.github.io/_posts/2021-04-01-spotify-rec-system.md

 Back to our new dataset of tracks from our followed playlists: once we apply Jaccard Distance to the current track's genres and the rest of the tracks, we can filter out tracks that are not similar.
 Since the goal is to reduce compilation times while also keeping only tracks that are similar, I had to choose a similarity threshold for filtering the dataset.
 After trial and error, I decided to use the threshold 0.4 - I found that any value below 0.4 returned tracks/genres that were not as similar as needed.
 Additionally, when filtering for distance less than 0.4, the dataset reached a length at which compilation times would not be optimal (at this point I was still aiming to create a recommender algorithm that could be run in real time).

-After obtaining the final set of tracks, the next step would be to obtain the audio features for each song in the remaining set.
-This is where the dataset I collected in the previous set would come into play - if a song is already in our dataset, not additional computation is needed, as we can simply take the audio features we previously obtained.
+After obtaining the final set of tracks, the next step would be to obtain the audio features for each track in the remaining set.
+This is where the dataset I collected in the previous set would come into play - if a track is already in our dataset, not additional computation is needed, as we can simply take the audio features we previously obtained.
 However, if the track is not in our ~200k track dataset, we will have to take the time to call the 'Audio Features' Spotify API endpoint to obtain audio features for that track.

 #### Algorithm Definition TLDR

 The set of steps mentioned above can be summarized as:

-1. Start with the song the user is currently listening to
+1. Start with the track the user is currently listening to
 2. For this particular user, obtain a complete list of their playlists - playlists they created and playlists they follow
 3. For the set of playlists that they follow, create a set of tracks contained in those playlists
 4. For each track in the playlist, take the Jaccard Distance between the genres of the current track, and each track's genres in the set above